Queensland Australian Football League: History

-Prior to formation of the QFL, a precursor existed in the form of the Queensland Football Association (QFA) between 1880 to 1890.
+Prior to formation of the QFL, a precursor existed in the form of the Queensland Football Association (QFA) between 1880 and 1890.
 However poor alignment with the Victorian Football Association, a failure to secure intercolonial tests and its failure to rein in the popularity of rugby saw its ultimate demise.
 Following a decade long hiatus in the sport, Australian rules saw renewed interest during the Federation of Australia and fans in Queensland at the turn of the century regrouped floating the idea of a new competition that would endure in the state.

 The Queensland Football League (QFL) was formed in July 1903 at a meeting with 50 present at the South Brisbane Cycling Club and a total of 150 signed on as members.
 Unlike the previous league which affiliated with the VFA, this new body decided to affiliate with the Victorian Football League.
 Practice matches were held in August that year in the Botanical Gardens and attracted large crowds and interest.
 The first premiership was held in 1904 with most games being played at Queen's Park, a sporting facility within the grounds of the Brisbane Botanic Gardens.

 From 1905 to 1914 games were regularly played at the Brisbane Cricket Ground.
-Clubs included Brisbanes, Locomotives, Ipswich, Citys, Valleys and Wynnum.
+Clubs included Brisbanes, Locomotives, Ipswich, Citys, Valleys, South Brisbane, North Brisbane, West Brisbane and Wynnum.

-Between 1915 and 1919 the competition went into recess owing to World War I. Since the inception of the QFL, more than fifty teams have played in the premiership competition.
+Between 1915 and 1919 the competition went into recess owing to World War I.

+In 1926 Melbourne brewery Old Court Whisky donated the trophy to the competition.
+The first winner was Brisbane.

 In August 1927 at a meeting of the Australian National Football Council it was decided that each of the state leagues were to include the words 'Australian National' in their names.
 Accordingly, the QFL was renamed the Queensland Australian National Football League (QANFL) and football continued a steady growth in Brisbane.

+Yeronga and Taringa fielded senior sides in the league for the first time in 1931, both having an immediate impact and finishing runner up in the years to follow.

 In 1964 the QANFL dropped the 'National' reference to their name and became the Queensland Australian Football League (QAFL), a limited liability company.

 In the late 1970s and early 1980s, the QAFL saw a boom in popularity, boosted by televised matches it saw crowds of 500 to several thousand attending blockbuster matches, modest in comparison to attendances drawn in traditional football states but significant nonetheless.
 The QAFL and the Gold Coast league both competed directly with the VFL for local marketshare in 1982.